 Crispy arancini with homemade tomato sauce

-Arancini is one of those things that I’ve always wanted to make, but never actually got round to.
+Arancini is one of those things that I've always wanted to make, but never actually got around to.
 So when I ended up with a dish of lobster-flavoured risotto leftover from my monkfish wrapped in Serrano ham I decided to give them a try.

 All I can say is that I am very disappointed that I didn’t make these sooner!
 Served with a bowl of tangy homemade tomato sauce for dipping, arancini taste absolutely amazing.